chiefbiiko/camelot/README.md

 const signers = [alice, bob, charlie] = await ethers.getSigners()

-// we use create2 thru Safe's CreateCall lib for deterministic addresses const mpecdhAddress = calcMPECDHAddress(safeAddress)
+// we use create2 thru Safe's CreateCall lib for deterministic addresses mpecdhAddress = calcMPECDHAddress(safeAddress)

-// propose deployment of a SafeMPECDH instance at mpecdhAddress await proposeDeployMPECDH(signer, safeAddress)
+// propose deployment of a SafeMPECDH instance at mpecdhAddress await proposeMPECDHDeployment(signer, safeAddress)

-// once enough signers have confirmed the tx and it got executed you should
+// ...once enough signers have confirmed the tx and it got executed you should
-// run the MPECDH bootstrap ceremony
+// run the MPECDH bootstrap ceremony...

 // each signer instantiates a ceremony helper const choreo = await ceremony(mpecdhAddress, alice.provider)